 When a major corporation like Target or Neiman Marcus experiences a security breach, suddenly everyone begins paying a little more attention to their network security.
-For a small business, that might mean changing passwords and updating antivirus software.
-Overall, though, many small businesses don’t give network security the attention it deserves, due to inexperience, a false sense of security or sheer lack of time.
+For a business, that might mean changing passwords and updating antivirus software.
+Overall, though, many businesses don’t give network security the attention it deserves, due to inexperience, a false sense of security or sheer lack of time.
 It is very important that you make sure that you sort out your business security though.
 You can click here to learn more about security and surveillance systems for your business.

 The costs of such lax security are astronomical.
-According to a recent study by the Ponemon Institute as reported in Consumer Reports, in 2013 more than half of all of the small businesses surveyed had experienced a security breach at some point.
+According to a recent study by the Ponemon Institute as reported in Consumer Reports, in 2013 more than half of all of the businesses surveyed had experienced a security breach at some point.
 The National Small Business Association reports that the average security breach costs businesses about $9,000, not including the impact of lost sales due to the effect on the business’ reputation.
 In addition, research shows that 60 percent of businesses that are victims of security breaches go out of business within a year of the lapse.
 In short, while a company like Target might experience significant losses due to a breach, it’s likely to make a full recovery.
 That’s not always guaranteed for a small or midsized business, especially if there’s litigation involved.
 Consulting executive protection companies will significantly improve your chances of retaining sensitive information

 Perhaps the most frustrating part of these statistics is that the majority of security breaches are avoidable.
-Some businesses do fall victim to targeted attacks by sophisticated hackers, but in many cases, cyber-attacks on small businesses are crimes of opportunity: The business fails to enact the proper security measures, all but inviting an attack that exposes data.
+Some businesses do fall victim to targeted attacks by sophisticated hackers, but in many cases, cyber-attacks on businesses are crimes of opportunity: The business fails to enact the proper security measures, all but inviting an attack that exposes data.

 Some of the most common IT mistakes that cause breaches include: